haberdashPI/vscode-master-key/notes.md

 BUG: keys are combined so that prefixes don't always show the user defined description the ordering of where the user defined description must be placed to show up is unintuitive
     + implement doc mergig
-    - add/pass a unit test
+    + add/pass a unit test
+    + verify it works for franklin
 BUG: validate `prefixes` to be actual key sequences
   + implement validation
   - add/pass a unit test

+IMPROVEMENT: add command `Import Default/User Keybindings` commands

 unit tests: edge cases with recording edits
   - how about when I switch documents?